 Tap the red record icon in the lower part of the screen to start recording.
 The waveform that moves across the screen as Voice Memo detects sounds helps you gauge the recording level.
-You can pause a recording by tapping the red icon a second time and then tapping again to resume.
 A timer on the screen indicates the length of your recording session.
-Tap Done when you're done to save the recording.
+Tap the red button again when you're done to save the recording.
 It's that easy.